ErikDanielsson/stochastic-population-dynamics/README.md

 include("<script>.jl")
 ```
 where the script is either of `baseline.jl`, `quarantine.jl` or `vaccine.jl`.
-The run the simulation for a given starting state by entering
+Then run the simulation for a given starting state by entering
 ```julia
 sims = runsim(population_size, I1, I2, endtime, number_of_sims)
 ```
+If you allow Julia several threads, the function will run several simulations in parallel.

 To plot the mean and standard deviation of the simulation, run
 ```julia
 bandplot(sims, number_of_samples)